-Utah Public Holidays 2017
+Utah State Holidays

 Utah celebrates holidays that are recognized by the federal government including New Year’s Day, Independence Day and Thanksgiving.
 If a holiday falls on Sunday, it is celebrated on Monday.
 If it falls on a Saturday, the holiday is celebrated on Friday.
 Holidays added by the President of the United States or the governor may also celebrated in Utah.